-Entropion describes a condition where the eyelid "rolls in" on itself.
+If your dog's eyes seem swollen or look painful, he may be suffering from entropion.
+This is a condition where the eyelid "rolls in" on itself.
 It can affect one or both eyes, and the lower and/or upper eyelids.
-This condition is the opposite of Ectropion, where the lids sag and roll outward.
-Also see: Eyelash disorders of dogs and cats.
+This condition is the opposite of ectropion, where the lids sag and roll outward.

-It is seen in both dogs and cats, though it is more common in dogs.
-Entropion can occur as a result of structural abnormalities of the eyelids, or secondary to other causes such as painful eye conditions (e.g. conjunctivitis).
+Entropion is seen in both dogs and cats, though it is more common in dogs.
+It can occur as a result of structural abnormalities of the eyelids or be secondary to other causes such as painful eye conditions such as conjunctivitis.

-It can be seen in any breed of dog or cat, but there is likely some genetic component to the structural causes of entropion.
-Dog breeds predisposed to entropion include Chow Chows, Shar-Peis, Mastiffs, Bull Mastiffs, Rottweilers, Great Danes, and St. Bernards, among others.
+There appears to be a higher incidence of entropion in certain breeds of dogs than others.
+Dog breeds predisposed to entropion include chow chows, Shar-Peis, mastiffs, bull mastiffs, Rottweilers, Great Danes, and St. Bernards.
 In cats, Persians and other flat-faced breeds are predisposed.

 Signs and Symptoms of Entropion

-Entropion can cause severe irritation and injury to the eye — eyelashes and hair on the eyelids constantly rubbing on the surface of the eye are irritating and can cause damage to the cornea.
-Left untreated, entropion can eventually leading to scarring of the cornea and loss of vision.
+Entropion can cause severe irritation and injury to the eye — eyelashes, and hair on the eyelids constantly rubbing on the surface of the eye is irritating and can cause damage to the cornea.
+Left untreated, entropion can eventually lead to scarring of the cornea and loss of vision.

-Diagnosis is usually straightforward, as the inward turning of the eyelid is usually apparent on exam.
-Further tests may be done to check that the inward rolling is not secondary to eye pain, and to check for injury to the cornea.
+Fortunately, this is a very easy condition for your vet to diagnose, as the inward turning of the eyelid is usually apparent during an exam.
+Further tests may be needed to check that the inward rolling is not secondary to eye pain, and to check for injury to the cornea.

 Treatment of Entropion